 |Term lengths||7, 10, or 15 years|

 Cognition Financial offers a student loan program that is funded by Citizens Bank.
-The Custom Choice Loan offers a wide range of interest rate discounts, no fees, a 2% principal reduction with proof of graduation1, and competitive interest rates.
+The Custom Choice Loan offers a 0.25% rate discount if you enroll in automatic payments, no fees, a 2% principal reduction with proof of graduation1, and competitive interest rates.

 To learn more about the Custom Choice Loan, powered by Cognition Financial, including loan details, pros and cons, as well as how to apply, continue below.